If I dare to be humble enough, then I admit that I can learn from anyone and anything. Truly, the learning opportunities are unlimited in life.

 Imagine waking up every day with that mission in mind.
 How would it inform my life?
 How drastically different would my life be if I lived up to that mission?

-Maybe it helps to first get a restful enough sleep each night.
 I wonder what cats dream about…

 #4.
 Get Your Beauty Rest

 Cats show me that such a thing is possible.
-If they can do it, then so can I.
+If they can do it, so can I.

 #5.
 Ask for What You Require

 My mom’s cat, Mickey, demonstrates this lesson quite well.
-He makes it clear about what his needs are at any given time.
+He makes it clear what his needs are at any given time.

 Conclusion